TejinderS1130/enterprise-cloud-it-operations-lab/README.md

 ## Overview

-This project simulates a **real-world enterprise cloud security environment**, demonstrating how a SOC analyst builds infrastructure, detects threats, and responds to attacks.
+This project simulates a **real-world enterprise cloud IT and security environment**, demonstrating how a SOC analyst designs infrastructure, detects threats, investigates alerts, and responds to attacks.

-It covers the full lifecycle:
+It covers the complete lifecycle:

 > **Infrastructure → Attack Simulation → Detection → Investigation → Defense**

+This project shows how cloud infrastructure, monitoring, and security controls work together to detect and respond to real-world threats, reflecting real SOC analyst workflows in enterprise environments.

 ---